piratemermaid/to-do/README.txt

-A to do app created with vanilla Javascript.
+A to do app with Javascript and jQuery.

 Done:
 -Add new todos